INTRODUCTION DATA SUFFICIENCY

 If you like this material, you’ll love the course!

 This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of GMAT examples and problems and feedback from GMAT experts to your questions.
-In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
-All for only $49.95!
-Sign up now.
-Click the link above for more information or call 1-800-949-6175.
+All for only $19.95!
+Click the link above for more information or call 1-310-275-3513.

 Course Features: